sayex/Green-Light/README.md

 ----------------------

 This library can play music from Spotify after the user logs in with the access token.
-**Only Premium Spotify users will be able to log in and play music with this library.**.
+**Only Spotify account users will be able to log in and play music with this library.**.

 ## CREDITS